cerner/fhir.cerner.com/content/millennium/r4/foundation/documents/document-reference.md

   * It must be provided twice, once with the `ge` prefix, and once with the `lt` prefix.
   * If one `period` parameter includes a time, both must include a time.

+* When searching with the `encounter` parameter:
+  * Patient level documents are filtered out from responses when the encounter id is zero/blank.

 ### Headers

 <%= headers %>